rtohid/phyfleaux/README.md

 ## Notes
 * Cost could be minimizing execution time or maximizing throughput.
 * Ideally, the cost function returns outputs of a NN.
-* Several common iteration space, e.g., affine, mesh, tree, ... are supported as data domains.
+* Several common iteration space, e.g., affine, mesh, tree, ... will be supported as data domains.